 What is an electret condenser microphone?
 An ECM is a type of condenser microphone transducer which means its works on electrostatic principles.
-Condenser mic capsules essentially work as capacitors and require a charge, which is supplied quasi-permanently by electret material (a portmanteau of electric and magnet) in the capsule.
+Condenser mic capsules essentially work as capacitors and require a charge supplied quasi-permanently by electret material (a portmanteau of electric and magnet) in the capsule.

 Table Of Contents